nus-labs/nus-labs.github.io/usage.md

 ### Convert a Verilog design to FIRRTL
 LABS is implemented inside the FIRRTL compiler.
 Thus, Verilog to FIRRTL conversion is needed.
 Yosys, a framework for RTL synthesis, supports this conversion and is used in this framework.
 LABS provides a TCL script to automate the conversion inside yosys\_script.tcl.
 The script can also be modified based on your needs.
 To input a number of files to Yosys, an asterisk can also be used, for example /<path>/\*, to provide all files inside the path to Yosys.

 Before installing yosys, please run _git checkout yosys-0.10_ in the yosys directory.
 Other yosys versions may have some errors with the script in LABS.
+Also, run _patch -p0 -i update.patch in the labs directory to update the perfect directory as it has some old incompatible commands.

 ```code3
 cd labs